cidgoh/DataHarmonizer/docs/README_developer.md

 ---

-### Enum value translation (`addTranslationResources`)

-When a user switches languages, picklist values already entered in the spreadsheet need to be translated in-place. `AppContext.addTranslationResources()` builds the required bi-directional i18next namespace resources from the locale overlay data.

-For each language pair `(A, B)` it creates:

-- namespace `A_to_B` under language `A` — maps each enum `text` value to the locale `title` for that value in language B.
-- namespace `B_to_A` under language `B` — the inverse map.

-During a locale switch (`Toolbar.js` `#select-translation-localization` change handler), the active translation namespace (`${previousLocale}_to_${targetLocale}`) is applied cell-by-cell to translate enum values already in the grid.

----

 ### Locale selection flow

 When the user changes the `#select-translation-localization` dropdown:

 1. `i18next.changeLanguage(langcode)` — switches the interface language; `$(document).localize()` re-renders all `data-i18n` DOM elements.
-2. `findBestLocaleMatch(template.locales, [langcode])` — checks that the selected locale is supported by the current template.
-Throws `LocaleNotSupportedError` if not (logged as a warning; the interface language still switches).
+2. `findBestLocaleMatch(template.locales, [langcode])` — checks whether the selected locale is supported by the current template's schema.
+If not supported, `null` is passed to `reload()` and the default schema is used (interface language still switches).
-3. In-grid enum values are translated via the `A_to_B` namespace.
-4. `context.reload(template_path, langcode)` — reloads the template using the locale-overlaid schema for `langcode`, rebuilding column headers, descriptions, and picklist options.
+3. `context.reload(template_path, langcode)` — reloads the template using the locale-overlaid schema for `langcode`, rebuilding column headers, descriptions, and picklist options.

 ---